nharrisanalyst/shotChart/README.md

 2.	make sure you have git installed I assume you will becuase this is github (if not here is some help https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-3. clone the repo
+3. clone the repo:
 			git clone https://github.com/nharrisanalyst/shotChart.git

-4. cd into the repor
+4. cd into the repo:
        cd shotChart

-5. start the app with node
+5. start the app with node:
 		node nodeServer.js